 1. Which popular Christmas carol also moonlights as a lullaby?

-2. Which carol, other than “Rudolf the Red-nosed Reindeer,” is based on children?
+2. Which carol, other than “Rudolph the Red Nosed Reindeer,” is based on children?

-3. What color was the Christmas that Elvis “The King” Presley had?
+3. What color was the Christmas that Elvis had?

-4. What song does Lucy ask Schroeder to play on his piano in “A Charlie Brown Christmas”?
+4. What song does Lucy ask Schroeder to play in “A Charlie Brown Christmas”?

-5. Of all the popular Christmas songs, which is the best-selling single of all time?
+5. Which is the best selling Christmas single of all time?

 6. Which hymn’s second verse begins with “Christ by highest heaven adored”?

-7. Which Christmas song’s second verse begins with “Still through the cloven skies they come”?
+7. Which carol’s second verse begins with “Still through the cloven skies they come”?

-8. Which Christmas hymn’s second verse begins with “O sing, choirs of angels”?
+8. Which hymn’s second verse begins with “O sing, choirs of angels”?

-9. Which Christmas hymn’s second verse begins with “For Christ is born of Mary”?
+9. Which hymn’s second verse begins with “For Christ is born of Mary”?

-10. Which Christmas hymn’s second verse begins with “Born a king on Bethlehem’s plain”?
+10. Which hymn’s second verse begins with “Born a king on Bethlehem’s plain”?

-11. Which song’s second line begins with, “They looked up and saw a star”?
+11. Which carol’s second line begins with “They looked up and saw a star”?

 Hard